canirecycleit/AC215_canirecycleit/submissions/milestone2_canirecylceit/project_outline_canirecylceit.md

 EDA and model prototyping for Waste Classification can be found [here](../../notebooks/Waste_Classification_EDA.ipynb).

-### (YOLO) Mixed Trash
+### YOLO v5 for Identifying Recycalable Materials in a Live Stream

-Given we would like to provide object detection within a live video stream we also tested  real-time object detection using the Portland State Univerisy Recylcling Image Classification dataset which contained annotated images with bounding boxes for the trash object that we used to fine-tune Yolo v3.
+Given that we would like to provide a way to identify recycalable materials within a live video stream, we also tested real-time object detection using the Portland State Univerisy Recylcling Image Classification dataset which contained annotated images with bounding boxes for the trash object that we used to train Yolo v5.
+For adopting the model to distinguish between recycalable or not, we used the organic materials dataset out of Waste Classification v2 databank.

 ![yolo](./yolo.png)

-#### Model Prototyping Notebook
+#### YOLO v5 Model Prototyping Notebook

-Model prototyping for YOLO detection can be found [here](../../notebooks/yolov5_mixed_trash_data_training_predictions.ipynb).
+Model prototyping for YOLO detection can be found [here](../../notebooks/Object_detection.ipynb).